Beastars: Anime

 Season 1 of Beastars was released on March 13, 2020, on Netflix outside of Japan.
 Its second season was released on the streaming service on July 15, 2021.

 Stage play

 On December 4, 2019, the first 2020 magazine issue of Weekly Shōnen Champion announced that a stage play based on the manga was in development.
 It was originally scheduled for an April 2020 debut running through May in Tokyo and Osaka.
 In late March 2020, it was announced that the play has been cancelled due to the COVID-19 pandemic.
-However, there are plans to have it postponed instead.
+A stage reading musical adaptation was held in September 2024.

 Reception

 Manga

-As of October 2021, Beastars had over 7.5 million copies in circulation.
+By October 2021, Beastars had over 7.5 million copies in circulation.